-We are very mindful of the health, safety and wellbeing of our apprentices, staff and you as our clients/employers, and with this in mind, we have put together contingency plans so we can continue delivering our apprenticeship training remotely.
+We are very mindful of the health, safety and wellbeing of our apprentices, staff and you as our clients/employers, and with this in mind, we have put together contingency plans so we can continue delivering our apprenticeship training in the most appropriate way.

 - The Latest Government Advice for Businesses

-For further information please visit the government website where you will find details on
+For the latest advice on limiting the spread of coronavirus (COVID-19) in businesses and workplaces please visit the government website where you will find details on

 - how to keep your employees safe

 - check what you need to do about statutory sick pay